Daily Pulse - 2026-03-09

 • Why it matters: Multi-state lawsuits challenging the tariff workaround keep “rules of the game” uncertain; that tends to widen dispersion across import-sensitive vs domestic/energy beneficiaries.

-• Triggers: Court actions accelerate (injunctions/hearings); tariff rate steps toward the statutory ceiling as described; corporate refund fights broaden.
+• Triggers Court actions accelerate (injunctions/hearings); tariff rate steps toward the statutory ceiling as described; corporate refund fights broaden.

-• Invalidation: Clear court resolution or legislative settlement that removes the tariff path uncertainty.
+• Invalidation Clear court resolution or legislative settlement that removes the tariff path uncertainty.

 • Sources used: ZeroHedge (Dem AGs sue over Section 122 tariffs), FreightWaves (states + companies sue; refund fight grows).